Car 54, Where Are You?: Syndication

 Car 54, Where Are You? was first syndicated by NBC Films in January 1964.
 It began airing on the cable channel Nick at Nite in 1987 and ran on the network until 1990.
 It was seen for less than one year on the short-lived Ha!
 Channel in 1990–1991 and also aired on another Viacom-owned cable channel, Comedy Central, in the early 1990s.
 In 2016, the show aired early Sunday mornings on MeTV until its removal in September 2017.
-It also previously aired Monday through Friday on its sister network Decades until Decades was retooled to Catchy Comedy on March 24, 2023.
-It made its return to Catchy as of January 4, 2025, airing early Sunday mornings at 5am & 5:30am ET.
+It also previously aired Monday through Friday on its sister network Decades until Decades was retooled to Catchy Comedy on March 24, 2023, then it made its return to Catchy from January 4, 2025 to February 7, 2026, airing late Saturday nights.
+It has since returned to the network on June 8, 2026, airing weeknights at 4am ET.
+It also currently airs on FETV every night at 4:25am ET.

 1994 film

 Car 54, Where Are You? was made into a 1994 film, shot mainly in Toronto, starring John C. McGinley as Muldoon, David Johansen as Toody, and Rosie O'Donnell as Toody's wife Lucille.
 Though made in 1990, it was not released until 1994 due to the bankruptcy of Orion Pictures.
 Original cast members Al Lewis and Nipsey Russell appeared in the film, which underperformed both critically and commercially upon release.